tmr08c/tmr08c.github.io/content/blog/2020/07/splat-versus-spread/index.md

 => {:name=>"morty smith", :age=>14}
 ```

-We will go throug the `**` operator as the behaves more similarly to the spread operator in JavaScript.
+We will go through the `**` operator as it behaves more similarly to the spread operator in JavaScript.
 It's worth noting the behavior of the `*` version as it's similar to what you may encounter when working with the [`Enumberable`](https://ruby-doc.org/core-2.7.1/Enumerable.html) module.

 ```ruby
 > h.map { |element| element }